 According to news reports, former Gov. Pataki, at the end of his administration, claimed he had expedited redevelopment of the site by signing a 99-year lease with Silverstein, which stipulated various responsibilities during construction.
 The deadlines and penalties included $300,000-per-day payments to Silverstein if the Port Authority failed to deliver land on schedule.
 As of June 2008, the agency has reportedly paid Silverstein more than $14 million in penalties, and counting.
 The public may never learn the total project costs of rebuilding the World Trade Center site.

-Not surprisingly, coordinating the many power ayers, public infrastructure projects, and private commercial interests involved at the Trade Center site has proven to be a Herculean task in moving the project ahead on schedule and on budget.
+Not surprisingly, coordinating the many power players, public infrastructure projects, and private commercial interests involved at the Trade Center site has proven to be a Herculean task in moving the project ahead on schedule and on budget.
 The Port Authority's latest report calls for a new committee to oversee the project, composed of stakeholder representatives.

 At times like this, some wistful New Yorkers might wish for another Robert Moses power broker to descend on the scene, call the shots singlehandedly, and get the project moving at breakneck speed.
 Those days and simpler times, however, are long gone.
 Partnering by committee and collaboration may be a more realistic 21st-century approach, with an eye to maintaining-or regaining-the public trust.